What to Include in Informed Consent Forms for GLP-1 Therapy

 Patient Responsibilities

-• Adherence to dosing schedules
+• Following prescribed dosing schedules

-• Reporting adverse events or symptoms
+• Reporting adverse effects promptly

 Alternatives to Treatment